Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 As a further application of the present resolution of the $ABC$ sum-product problem, we mention the joint work with Nicolas de Saxc\'e \cite{OSS23}, where we answer a question of Bourgain on the Fourier decay of multiplicative convolutions of Frostman measures.

-\begin{remark} After an earlier version of this article appeared on the arXiv, K.~Ren and H.~Wang \cite{RenWang23} proved the conjectured bounds for Furstenberg sets and projections in $\R^2$ in the general case.
-Their approach uses some of the ideas of this paper, and in particular relies on Corollary \ref{cor2} (via its application to Theorem \ref{thm:Furstenberg-Ahlfors}), but combines it with a striking new incidence bound for ``semi well-spaced'' Furstenberg sets, that relies on the high-low method in harmonic analysis.
-For general sets, this breakthrough result improves our bounds for the dimensions of projections stated in Theorem \ref{thm:projection}, for the dimensions of Furstenberg sets stated in Theorem \ref{thm:FurstIntro}, and for the discretised sum-product problem stated in Theorem \ref{thm:intro-SP}.
-Moreover, using the incidence bound of \cite{RenWang23}, one can improve Theorem \ref{thm:Furstenberg-minimal-non-concentration} to its sharp formulation, see Remark \ref{rem:sharpness}. \end{remark}
+\begin{remark} After an earlier version of this article appeared on the \emph{arXiv}, K.~Ren and H.~Wang \cite{RenWang23} proved the conjectured bounds for the size of $(s,t)$-Furstenberg sets and exceptional sets of projections in $\R^2$ discussed at \eqref{form93} and \eqref{FurstConjecture}, without \emph{a priori} assumptions on equal Hausdorff and packing dimension.
+In fact, they proved an important $\delta$-discretised version of these bounds.
+Their approach relies on Corollary \ref{cor2} (via its application to Theorem \ref{thm:Furstenberg-Ahlfors}), but combines it with a striking new incidence bound for ``semi well-spaced'' Furstenberg sets, that relies on the \emph{high-low method} in harmonic analysis pioneered in \cite{GSW}.
+The original \emph{arXiv} version of this paper contained quantitative estimates for the dimension of Furstenberg sets, without the equal Hausdorff and packing dimension assumption, but these have been superseded by those in \cite{RenWang23} and hence removed from the current version.

+Many other further developments have taken place since the first \emph{arXiv} version of this paper appeared; we mention only a few.
+Several works refined and extended the discretised Furstenberg estimates of Ren-Wang: see the papers of C. Demeter and H. Wang \cite{MR4869897}, H. Wang and S. Wu \cite{2024arXiv241108871W,2025arXiv250921869W}, and C. Demeter and W. O'Regan \cite{DemeterORegan25}.
+Among many applications of these refinements, we remark that Wang and Wu \cite{2024arXiv241108871W} established applications of Furstenberg estimates to the Fourier restriction problem.
+It is worth mentioning that all these works rely on the Ren-Wang incidence bound, and hence ultimately also on Corollary \ref{cor2} of the present paper.

+The Kakeya set problem in $\R^{3}$ was fully resolved by H. Wang and J. Zahl \cite{2025arXiv250217655W} in 2025, but the analogues of the Furstenberg set problem remain open in $\R^{d}$ for $d \geq 3$; see K. Ren's paper \cite{2023arXiv230904097R} for partial progress. \end{remark}

+\begin{remark} The earlier \emph{arXiv} versions of this paper contained quantitative Furstenberg estimates under a ``single scale'' non-concentration assumption.
+This was Theorem 5.61 in v4.
+Combining the idea of that argument with the Ren and Wang's theorem \cite{RenWang23}, we were able to obtain sharp bounds for this variant of the Furstenberg problem, as well as related ones; these results have been split off into the separate article \cite{OS2026}. \end{remark}